wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_FIX_to_AMQP.md

 This example demonstrates how WSO2 Micro Integrator receives messages through FIX and forwards them through AMQP.

 Synapse will forward the order request by binding it to a JMS message payload and sending it to the AMQP consumer.
-AMQP consumer will send a execution back to Banzai.
+The AMQP consumer will send an execution back to Banzai.

 ## Synapse configuration

 Following are the integration artifacts (proxy service) that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <proxy name="FIXProxy" transports="fix" xmlns="http://ws.apache.org/ns/synapse">